 unattended-upgrades with at least security updates installed and configured.
 We recommend no auto-reboot or auto-update all, given context.

-We generally recommend
+We generally recommend using the

-We’ll continue to use
+apt-cache to use

 Make sure to use native init system commands, even when legacy compatibility commands are available.
 For instance, use